cbanier/statistiques/README.md

-This is a simple repository for a work in *Traitement statistique de l'information*.
+This is a simple repository for a work in *Traitement statistique de l'information* at [Polytech'Nantes](https://polytech.univ-nantes.fr/en/academic-programs/engineering-degrees/computer-science).

 ### Install packages: